ShiMingXuanSimon/ClassScoreManageSystem/README.md

 - Removed the 49-student limit
 - Automatically reset point changes and rank changes weekly, replacing the previous manual reset
-- Added settings to configure the password and the frequency of the "reset changes" operation Release will be scheduled on July 15 or 16, 2025
+- Added settings to configure the password and the frequency of the "reset changes" operation